defralcoding/xBulk/README.md

 ### Easy way

-The tool is live on the Elrond Mainnet at https://elrondbulk.com
+The tool is live at https://elrondbulk.com

 You can login using your preferred login method, insert the list of transactions to send (it's also possible to upload a CSV file) and sign your transaction.